 Simple way to run test steps and automatic logging

-TestSteps is to implement a bunch of functions about test checks and logging.
-The purpose is to simplify the assertion and automatically logging the checks, which are not supported in most of the current python test frames.
+TestSteps is to implement a bunch of functions about test steps and logging.
+The purpose is to simplify the assertion and automatically logging the steps, which are not supported in most of the current python test frames.

-All the checks and logging functions can be used independently, or be used in test frameworks as py.test or nose
+All the step and logging functions can be used independently, or be used in test frameworks as py.test or nose

 pip install test_steps

 from test_steps import * def test_example() ok("just pass the step and log it") fail("Just fail the step and log it") ok(3+2 == 5, "pass if expr else fail") eq("Shanghai", "Beijing", "Shanghai not equal to Beijing") eq(4+5, 9, "4+5 == 9?") ne("Shanghai", "Beijing", "Pass, Shanghai not equal to Beijing") match("Shanghai City", "City", "Pass, contains, the second parameter could be regex") unmatch("Shanghai City", "Country", "Pass, not contains, regex can be used too")